daniel-c-j/gato-id-generator/README.md

 <img src="./media/screenshots/06.png" alt="screenshot" width=270 style="padding: 5px;"></img>
 <img src="./media/screenshots/07.png" alt="screenshot" width=270  style="padding: 5px;"></img>

-And you can also track your mini profile with your mini statistics.
+And you can also view your mini profile with your mini statistics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>